dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 5 Wickelgren.md

 General mantra for $\AA^1$ homotopy theory: if you have a result that works over $\CC$ and $\RR$, it may be a result in $\AA^1$ theory that has realizations recovering the original results.

 # $\AA^1$ Homotopy Theory
 This will allow us to do with schemes much of what we can do in $\mathbf Top$.
+Smooth schemes behave like manifolds, where there are balls around points.

+One nice result due to Morel is that there is a degree map